 ST: Can you break down that phrase, to “interrogate the oppositional gaze”?

-M: Interrogate the oppositional gaze– Well, the oppositional gaze is something that works to diminish or make legible Black people.
+M: Well, the oppositional gaze is something that works to diminish or make legible Black people.
 It creates a single narrative or single being.
 I wrote this paper on it.
 It’s talking about ways to kill the historical imposed body.
-This imposed body is “the Negro” and—that being a character—and that being something that performs in a certain way.
+This imposed body is “the Negro” and that being a character and something that performs in a certain way.
 That is always in conversation with any Black artist.
-Any Western space is usually centering whiteness—that works to disenfranchise Black artists, to categorize and make things so much more tangible when things just aren’t that tangible.
+Any Western space is usually centering whiteness, that works to disenfranchise Black artists, to categorize and make things so much more tangible when things just aren’t that tangible.
 So I’m thinking about cultural intangibleness.
 Things that maybe aren’t so easily negotiated.
 Things that are not so easily digestible.